 Springs, Cedar Canyon, Government Holes, Rock Springs, Lanfair Valley,

-Fort Piute and the eastern end near the Colorado River.
+Fort Piute and the eastern end (or beginning) near the Colorado River.

 24 pages, 85 miles.